waveform80/structa/docs/manual.rst

     absolute timestamp (in ISO-8601 format) or a duration to be added to the current timestamp

-.. option:: --epoch WHEN
+.. option:: --timestamps [UNIT since] EPOCH

-    The epoch from which datetimes are measured.
-Can be specified as an absolute timestamp (in ISO-8601 format: YYYY-mm-ddTHH:MM:SS), or one of the special strings, "unix" (which is equivalent to 1970-01-01) or "excel" (which is roughly equivalent to 1900-01-01, with some adjustments).
+    The units and epoch from which numeric representations of datetimes are measured.
+Can be specified as a string in the form:

-    The default is "unix"
+    * 'duration since timestamp' (for example 'days since 1970-01-01' or 'seconds since 1900-01-01')

+    * a standalone timestamp (in ISO-8601 format)

+    * one of the special strings "unix" (equivalent to 'seconds since 1970-01-01'; this is also the default) or "excel" (roughly equivalent to 'days since 1900-01-01')

 .. option:: --max-numeric-len LEN